You are here:

 Patients who come to us with knee pain caused by early to mid-stage osteoarthritis are benefitting from the use of a Stryker’s Robotic-arm by our orthopaedic surgeons in partial knee surgeries.

 Patient benefits from this minimally invasive surgery include reduced recovery times and shorter hospital stays than traditional total knee replacement surgery, as well as a more natural feeling knee following surgery.

-Holy Spirit Northside has purchased a Mako system, a highly advanced, surgeon controlled robotic arm.
+St Vincent's Northside purchased a Mako system, a highly advanced, surgeon controlled robotic arm.